hyperionix/docs/content/guide/package-4.md

 permalink: package-4
 ---
 # Using onExit callback
-Besides `onEntry` and `onBlock` callbacks probes could have `onExit` callback which is called only if `onEntry` returns boolean `true` or a table with field `callExit = true`.
+Besides `onEntry` and `onSkip` callbacks probes could have `onExit` callback which is called only if `onEntry` returns boolean `true` or a table with field `callExit = true`.
 Let's add to our probe generating an event for all successful file removing operations.

 ```lua
 setfenv(1, require "sysapi-ns")